selinaZitrone/notebook_demo/Get Started - Vault.md

 ## Folder structure
 This vault comes with predefined folders for academic purpose.
 However, every personal workflow is different.
-Therefore, we see this as a suggestionto start with, not a mandatory structure.
+Therefore, we see this as a suggestion to start with, not a mandatory structure.
 The predefined folders are:
 - **1_Journal**: Here is the place for regular Labbook-style files
 	- **Daily**: If you create a daily file (for example via the [[Get Started - Vault#Calendar - create daily and weekly notes with one click|Calendar]]) it will be stored here.